strikerforce/DayzBuildVectors/README.md

 Install Guide
 -------------

+If you have not installed Rimblock's [A Plot for Life v2.34](https://github.com/RimBlock/Epoch/tree/master/A%20Plot%20for%20Life/v2.34%20%26%20Snap%20Pro%20v1.4.1), do so now (ignore the server_monitor.sqf file as I will cover it).

 ####Server Side

 First thing you need to do is make a few edits to your dayz_server.pbo file.
-Start by opening your **server_monitor.sqf** which is located in the system folder and find the following code block:
+Start by opening your **server_monitor.sqf**(Remove anything done from P4L installation) which is located in the system folder and find the following code block:

 ```
 if (!_wsDone) then {